-We had a history of losses since inception in 2013 until 2022 and funded our cash flow deficits primarily through the issuance of capital stock.
-As of June 30, 2023 September 30, 2023, we had an accumulated deficit of \$139.1 million \$190.5 million, including current year net loss of \$38.0 million \$89.4 million.
+We had a history of operating losses since inception in 2013 until 2022 through 2023 and funded our cash flow deficits primarily through the issuance of capital stock.
+As of September 30, 2023 March 31, 2024, we had an accumulated deficit of \$190.5 million \$240.6 million, including current year net loss of \$89.4 million \$35.9 million.
 We expect to continue to incur operating losses and negative cash flow as we continue to invest significantly in research and development efforts, sales and marketing and other aspects of our business.